-Mid-career switch professionals:
+Mid-career switch professionals

 2. Give an idea of your skills development plan

-You can explore various managerial skills such as managing projects and overseeing teams, or go into more specific ones such as a particular tech certification you are keen to acquire.
+You can explore various managerial skills, such as managing projects and overseeing teams, or go into more specific ones, such as a particular tech certification you are keen to acquire.

 3. Define a timeframe

-Consider a one to two, and a five-year mark.
+Consider a one to two-year and a five-year mark.
 As with your future goals and plans for skills development, factor in your time in the role you are interviewing for.

 Quick interview tips for questions on career aspirations

-- Avoid mentioning salary aspirations — keep the focus on skills development and how you will be an asset in your industry.
+Keep the focus on skills development and how you will be an asset in your industry.

 A stronger career aspiration response emphasises career developmental ideas, practical barriers to conquer and a clear logic to your career choice process.